qcloutier/mnchrm-plymth/README.md

     # plymouth-set-default-theme -R mnchrm

-For users of other distros, please consult your distribution's documentation to determine where to copy it to and how to set it as the default Plymouth theme.
+Consult your distribution's documentation for more details.

 ## Changing the Distribution Logo